🇬🇧 English | đŸ‡Ș🇾 Español

 Cons:

-• Slow and Brittle: UI tests are notoriously flaky and slow to run.
-If the middle layer is missing, the E2E tests have to do too much “heavy lifting.”
+• Slow and Brittle: Poorly implemented UI tests are notorious for being slow to run and potentially non-deterministic.
+If the middle layer is missing, the E2E tests don’t always give much actionable information as to the nature of any problems.

 Comparison Summary